kudashevs/laravel-share-buttons/README.md

 ### Getting share buttons

 You can use a ShareButtons instance as a string or cast it to a string to get ready-to-use HTML code.
 However, this is not the best way.
-If you want to be clear in your intentions, use `render` or `getShareButtons` methods to get the prepared result.
+If you want to be clear in your intentions, use one of the methods that return generated HTML code.
+These methods are:
 ```php
 render()                # Returns a generated share buttons HTML code
 getShareButtons()       # Does the same (an alias of the render() method)